-Make a Difference Through Volunteering with TLC.
+Make a Difference by Volunteering with TLC

 Site Stewards assist in the stewardship of TLC properties by walking the trails and boundaries of our preserves, doing light maintenance during these walks, and reporting on conditions to the TLC’s stewardship staff.
 Easement Monitors help our staff with yearly requirements to monitor our eased properties throughout the Triangle.
-Email our Sr. Education and Outreach Manager, Kayla Ebert, at [email protected] for more information.
+Email our Sr. Education and Outreach Manager, Kayla Ebert, at [email protected] for more information and upcoming opportunities.